 I was a bit surprised after our first trip to Seoul in 2015 because the city turned out to be less expensive than I thought.
 But that was probably because we ate street food most of the time and only visited a handful of restaurants.
-After this second trip in 2017, I realized that Seoul is more on par with a city like Osaka.
+In reality, Seoul is more like Osaka when it comes to travel costs.

 This is also subjective but based on our experience, I’d say around KRW 30,000 a day per person.
 Inexpensive but filling dishes like gomtang or seolnongtang typically cost between KRW 10,000-15,000.
-Increase your budget if you plan on eating Korean BBQ.
+Add more to your budget if you plan on eating Korean BBQ.

-If you’re sharing the cost with one other person, then you’ll each be paying KRW 1,250 per day.
+If you’re sharing the cost with one other person, then you’ll each be paying around KRW 1,500 per day.

 If you have a T-money card and use the subway, then you’ll be paying at least KRW 1,250 per journey.
 Assuming you’ll be taking around three subway journeys per day, expect to spend about KRW 4,000 a day for transportation.